gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 ## Using the Vert.x Event Bus for shipping services

 In the previous steps we have added more and more functionality to the cart service and when we define our microservices it's often done using a domain model approach.
 The cart service is central, but we probably do not want it to handle things like calculating shipping fees.
-In our example we do not have enough data to do a complex shipping service since we lack information about the users shipping address as well as weight of the products etc. It does however make sense to create the shipping service so that if when we have that information we can extend upon it.
+In our example we do not have enough data to do a complex shipping service since we lack information about the users shipping address as well as weight of the products etc. It does however make sense to create the shipping service so that if and when we have that information, we can extend upon it.

 Since we are going to implement the Shipping service as another Vert.x Verticle we will not use REST this time.
 Instead we are going to use the Vert.x Event bus.